xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 into two separate tokens.
 That's OK ... we'll  parse  them  that way.

-Now, in [Part VII](tutor12_miscellany.md) the function of Next was combined with procedure Scan,  which  also  checked every identifier against  a  list  of keywords and encoded each one that was found.
+Now, in [Part VII](tutor12_miscellany.md) the function of `Next` was combined with procedure `Scan`,  which  also  checked every identifier against  a  list  of keywords and encoded each one that was found.
 As I  mentioned at the time, the last thing we would want  to  do  is  to use such a procedure in places where keywords  should not appear, such as in